-At the completion of this program, the student will be able to: 01.0 Demonstrate proficiency in employability skills.
+At the completion of the his program, the student will be able to: 01.0 Demonstrate pro oficiency in employability skills.
 The student will be able to: 01.01 Conduct a job search to include online job sites.
-01.02 Identify secured documents that may be personal (i.e.: social security information, etc.) but are required when applying for a job.
-01.03 Prepare a resume and cover letter, letter of application, follow-up letter, acceptance/rejection letter, and letter of resignation.
-O1.04 Complete a job application form correctly via Internet job sites, company websites, and social media sites (i.e.: LinkedIn, Indeed, Monster, Glassdoor, Zip Recruiter, etc.).
-01.05 Demonstrate competence in job interview techniques.
-O1.06 Identify or demonstrate appropriate professional responses to criticism from employer, supervisor, and customers by understanding considering, and employing Emotional Intelligence, Cultural Intelligence, and perception checking. ng, 01.07 Identify acceptable work habits (i.e. professionalism, cleanliness, etc.).
-01.08 Demonstrate acceptable employee health, grooming habits and appearance standards.
+01.02 Identify s secured documents that may be personal (i.e.: social security information, etc.) but are required when applying for a job.
+01.03 Prepare a resume and cover letter, letter of application, follow-up letter, acceptance/rejection letter, and letter of resignation. e a job application form correctly via Internet job sites, company websites, and social media sites (i.e.: LinkedIn, Indeed, Glassdoor, Zip Recruiter, etc.).
+01.05 Demonst trate competence in job interview techniques. or demonstrate appropriate professional responses to criticism from employer, supervisor, and customers by understanding, ing, and employing Emotional Intelligence, Cultural Intelligence, and perception checking.
+01.07 Identify a acceptable work habits (i.e. professionalism, cleanliness, etc.).
+01.08 Demonst trate acceptable employee health, grooming habits and appearance standards.
 01.09 Describe and apply the importance of producing quality work and meeting performance standards.
 01.10 Discuss state and federal labor laws regulating the workplace.
-01.11 Identify proper personal and business ethics.
-O1.12 Understand the essentials of creating a portfolio and how it relates to future career growth (i.e. Self-promotion, Awards, certifications, accolades, pictures, publications, etc.).
-02.0 Demonstrate proficiency in applying communication and human relations skills.
-The student will be able to: 02.01 Demonstrate such interpersonal skills as punctuality, initiative, courtesy, loyalty, and traits to business.
-Discuss and understand the important role that diversity plays in the Culinary Industry (i.e.: team members, supervisors, customer etc.). rs,
+01.11 Identify p proper personal and business ethics. and the essentials of creating a portfolio and how it relates to future career growth (i.e. Self-promotion, Awards, ons, accolades, pictures, publications, etc.).
+02.0 Demonstrate pro oficiency in applying communication and human relations skills.
+The student will be able to: 02.01 Demonst trate such interpersonal skills as punctuality, initiative, courtesy, loyalty, and traits to business.
+02.02 Discuss etc.). and understand the important role that diversity plays in the Culinary Industry (i.e.: team members, supervisors, customers, 02.03 Maintain appropriate personal appearance and attitude.

-02.03 Maintain appropriate personal appearance and attitude.
-02.04 Demonstrate problem solving and decision making strategies.
-02.05 Demonstrate professional communication skills (i.e.: body language, eye-contact, phone etiquette, verbal, writing, language, etc.) 02.06 Set personal goals and develop a plan of action to achieve those goals.
-02.07 Demonstrate ability to assume responsibility for decisions and actions (i.e.: take ownership, consequences, etc.).
-02.08 Utilize time efficiently by applying effective time management techniques (SMART goals, Action plans, check lists, etc.).
-02.09 Understand how to manage effectively within the organization's chain of command.
-02.10 Research and/or participate in professional associations affiliated with the culinary industry.
-02.11 Identify the unique differences of staff communication and use of inter-departmental/company communication (i.e.: Independent vs. Corporate Owned; email vs. newsletter, etc.).
-02.12 Explain nature of positive customer/client relations.
-02.13 Explain the role that culture plays in customer service delivery.
-02.14 Communicate with all stakeholders in a professional manner.
-02.15 Demonstrate effective telephone and e-mail techniques and etiquette in a business situation.
-02.16 Understand how to utilize SOPs to manage client/customer needs.
-02.17 Demonstrate ability to locate, understand, and interpret information found in manuals, graphs, schedules, charts, diagrams, and Internet resources to generate a report.
-02.18 Utilize (read, write and speak) culinary terminology, abbreviations, and acronyms.
-02.19 Address the importance of responding effective quickly to online posts.
-03.0 Demo nstrate the application of mathematics commonly used in the culinary industry.
-The student will be able to: 03.01 Compute addition, subtraction, multiplication, division, decimals, fractions and percentage problems.
-03.02 Apply problem-solving techniques to sales related transactions including cash, checks, debit cards, credit cards, and discounts.
-03.03 Interpret quantitative information from tables, charts, and graphs as related to the workplace.
-03.04 Calculate change, tax, gratuity, commission, and miscellaneous charges.
-03.05 Explain measures and conversions.
+.04 Demonstrate problem solving and decision making strategies. .05 Demonstrate professional communication skills (i.e.: body language, eye-contact, phone etiquette, verbal, writing, language, etc.) .06 Set personal goals and develop a plan of action to achieve those goals. .07 Demonstrate ability to assume responsibility for decisions and actions (i.e.: take ownership, consequences, etc.). .08 Utilize time efficiently by applying effective time management techniques (SMART goals, Action plans, check lists, etc.). .09 Understand how to manage effectively within the organization's chain of command. .10 Research and/or participate in professional associations affiliated with the culinary industry. .11 Identify the unique differences of staff communication and use of inter-departmental/company communication (i.e.: Independent vs. Corporate Owned; email vs. newsletter, etc.). .12 Explain nature of positive customer/client relations. .13 Explain the role that culture plays in customer service delivery. .14 Communicate with all stakeholders in a professional manner. .15 Demonstrate effective telephone and e-mail techniques and etiquette in a business situation. .16 Understand how to utilize SOPs to manage client/customer needs. .17 Demonstrate ability to locate, understand, and interpret information found in manuals, graphs, schedules, charts, diagrams, and Internet resources to generate a report. .18 Utilize (read, write and speak) culinary terminology, abbreviations, and acronyms. .19 Address the importance of responding effective quickly to online posts.
+03.0 emonstrate the application of mathematics commonly used in the culinary industry.
+The student will be able to: .01 Compute addition, subtraction, multiplication, division, decimals, fractions and percentage problems. .02 Apply problem-solving techniques to sales related transactions including cash, checks, debit cards, credit cards, and discounts. .03 Interpret quantitative information from tables, charts, and graphs as related to the workplace. .04 Calculate change, tax, gratuity, commission, and miscellaneous charges. .05 Explain measures and conversions.